Drupal to Webflow Migration

 1. Planning and Preparation

-To begin with, you have to have a roadmap.
+To start, you need a solid roadmap.

-Audit Your Existing Site: Fire up a coffee and immerse yourself into your Drupal site.
-Write all the pages, types of content (articles, blogs, products), and function (forms, search bars).
-What’s essential?
-So what can you abandon?
+Grab a coffee and dive into your Drupal site.
+List out all pages, content types (articles, blogs, products), and functionalities (forms, search bars).
+Ask yourself: What's essential?
+What can be left behind?

 2. Content Migration (Including CMS Migration Steps)